matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 you need.
 Worse still, it may be you need not one but several of the fields contained within a block of text.
-Let's take a look at the output you'd get from typing a `show ip interface brief` on a Cisco IOS XE device:
+Let's take a look at the output you'd get from typing a `show ip interface brief` on a Cisco IOS device:

 ```bash
 # show_ip_interface_brief.txt